Nesvilab/FragPipe/docs/tutorial_glyco.md

 - MSFragger localization column is the same as if using glycan assignment in PTM-Shepherd.

 *If using Glycan Assignment in PTM-Shepherd:*
-- Observed Modifications: contains the assigned glycan composition from PTM-Shepherd
+- Total Glycan Composition: contains the assigned glycan composition from PTM-Shepherd
 - Assigned Modifications: the mass and location glycan assigned will also be written to the Assigned Modifications column by PTM-Shepherd to enable processing by quant tools.
 - Glycan Score: contains the score associated with the glycan composition (higher is better).
 Scores may be negative, particularly if using higher energy fragmentation that reduces the number of glycan fragment ions present.
 - Glycan q-value: contains the q-value (FDR) associated with the glycan assignment.
 Use this column to filter glycoPSMs to a desired FDR level (e.g., q < 0.01 for 1% FDR)